-By the Center for Media and Democracy www.prwatch.org [6].
-If local education providers or lobbying organizations argue that providing descriptions of expenditures would be too difficult, sponsoring lawmakers may consider setting up a delayed deadline for providers to comply with Section 4 (B)(1)(e).
+[6] If local education providers or lobbying organizations argue that providing descriptions of expenditures would be too difficult, sponsoring lawmakers may consider setting up a delayed deadline for providers to comply with (2)(a)(v).
 Still, it should be pointed out that a clear description of the purpose of an expenditure works to the benefit of the local education provider by forestalling confusion that may lead to public relations difficulties.

-- [7].
-A unique identifier with each expenditure would make the data more functional.
+[7] A unique identifier with each expenditure would make the data more functional.
 However, not all local education providers may use unique identifiers in their expenditure records.
-Without the qualifying phrase, it could create a costly and time-consuming mandate for providers. - [8].
-"Open" denotes that the format is accessible by users through the use of free software.
-Local education providers can easily comply by exporting from Microsoft Excel or Quickbooks into an XML (Extensible Markup Language) or a CSV (Comma-Separated Values) file.
+Without the qualifying phrase, it could create a costly and time-consuming mandate for providers.

+[8] "Open" denotes that the format is accessible by users through the use of free software.
+Local education providers can easily comply by exporting from Microsoft

+Excel or Quickbooks into an XML (Extensible Markup Language) or a CSV (Comma-Separated Values) file.
 The removal of the word "open" would allow providers to post an Excel or Quickbooks file directly to the Web site database.
-Users then would be required to have a purchased copy of that software in order to use the database. - [9].
-As written, local education providers are given the option to build their own database interface or to allow third parties to build an interface using the provider's data.
-The addition of the phrase "via a Web-based graphic user interface" at the end of the clause would create a costly and time-consuming mandate for providers.
-While the addition of the phrase would ensure each provider had its own usable interface, it also would provide no guarantee of quality in comparison to interfaces that may be created by private third-party groups or individuals. - [10].
-Ideally, data reports should be updated at least once per month.
+Users then would be required to have a purchased copy of that software in order to use the database.
+[9] As written, local education providers are given the option to build their own database interface or to allow third parties to build an interface using the provider's data.
+The addition of the phrase "via a web-based graphic user interface" at the end of the clause would create a costly and time-consuming mandate for providers.
+While the addition of the phrase would ensure each provider had its own usable interface, it also would provide no guarantee of quality in comparison to interfaces that may be created by private third-party groups or individuals.
+[10] Ideally, data reports should be updated at least once per month.
 But states should have the discretion to adjust the frequency if necessary.
-In many cases, technology allows for the information to be easily updated on a daily basis. - [11].
-An RSS feed is a simple and inexpensive tool to which parents, taxpayers, and other interested groups can subscribe in order to track updates to the local education provider's Web site database in a convenient and timely manner.

-Approved by the Education Task Force on July 16, 2009.
+In many cases, technology allows for the information to be easily updated on a daily basis.
+[11] An RSS feed is a simple and inexpensive tool to which parents, taxpayers, and other interested groups can subscribe in order to track updates to the local education provider's web site database in a convenient and timely manner.
+Approved by the Tax and Fiscal Policy Task Force on July 17, 2009.
 Approved by the ALEC Board of Directors on August 27, 2009.
+Center for Media and Democracy's quick summary This act would require each "local education provider" to create and maintain a searchable database with detailed information on school revenues and expenditures.
+The database would need to be developed within one year of the enactment of the law and would need to be updated at least monthly.